-- Our plans deliver awards below target, or none at all, when Company performance does not meet threshold levels. - Our executive incentive programs are intended to deliver awards at target when our performance aligns with our peer group median performance and awards exceeding 150% of target when our performance is at or above the top quartile of our peer group.
+- Our plans deliver awards below target, or none at all, when Company performance does not meet threshold levels. - Our executive incentive programs are intended to deliver awards at target when our performance aligns with our peer group median performance and awards of up to 200% of target when our performance is at or above the top quartile of our peer group.